 To start, make the chia eggs.
 In a small bowl whisk together 6 tablespoons of water with 2 tablespoons of chia seeds.
 Set aside for 10 minutes until the mixture becomes thick and gelatinous.

 - In a medium-sized bowl combine oats, almond meal, shredded coconut, cinnamon, baking powder and soda, and salt.

 In a small bowl combine chia eggs, coconut oil, peanut butter, maple syrup, and vanilla extract.
 Add the wet ingredients to dry and stir to combine.

 - Fold in pumpkin seeds, cranberries, walnuts, and chia seeds.

-- Round about 1/4 cup of dough into a ball and place on baking sheet.
+Round 1/4 cup of dough into a ball and place on a baking sheet.
 Repeat until dough is gone.
 Press down lightly and bake for 12-15 minutes until lightly browned.

-- Remove from oven and let cookies cool for 10 minutes on baking sheet before transferring them to a wire rack to cool completely.
+Remove from oven and let cookies cool for 10 minutes on a baking sheet before transferring them to a wire rack to cool completely.

-- To make 1 flax egg: blend 1 tablespoon of flax seeds with 3 tablespoons of water until mixture is thick and creamy.
+To make 1 chia egg: whisk together 1 tablespoon of flax seeds with 3 tablespoons of water until mixture is thick and gelatinous.